New Jacobi--Davidson type methods for the large SVD computations: Numerical experiments

-We compare IPJDSVD\_HYBRID with PRIMME\_SVDS.
-For PRIMME\_SVDS, we took the method in the first stage as the default `DYNAMIC', dynamically switching between JDQMR and the GD+k method to minimize the time, and in the second stage we took the recommended `JDQMR\_ETol'.
-For both algorithms, we took the maximum and minimum subspace dimensions $k_{\max}=30$ and $k_{\min}=3$ and the initial $u_0$ and $v_0$ as the same $m$- and $n$-dimensional random vectors generated by the Matlab function {\sf randn}.
-All the other parameters in the two algorithms were set by default.
+\begin{exper} We compare JDSVD-V\_HYBRID with PRIMME\_SVDS and the implicitly restarted LBD algorithm (IRLBD) \cite{jia2003implicitly} when computing the ten largest singular triplets of the test matrices ``Alemdar'' in \cref{table00} and the seven ones from the SuiteSparse Matrix Collection \cite{davis2011university}, whose basic properties are listed in \cref{table00b}.
+For PRIMME\_SVDS, we took the method in the first stage as the default ``DYNAMIC'' so that it dynamically switched between JDQMR and the GD+k method to minimize the time, and in the second stage we took the recommended ``JDQMR\_ETol'' method and set the maximum block size as $1$ to make a fair comparison.
+For both algorithms, we took the maximum and minimum subspace dimensions $k_{\max}=30$ and $k_{\min}=3$ and the same starting vectors $u_0={\sf randn}(M,1)$ and $v_0={\sf randn}(N,1)$.
+The other remaining parameters in the two algorithms were set by default.
+We set the target $\tau=\|A\|_e$ for JDSVD-V\_HYBRID and Sigma $=$ ``L'' for PRIMME\_SVDS and IRLBD.

-We computed the $10$ largest and smallest singular triplets of the eight matrices in \cref{table00} with the outer stopping tolerance $\textit{tol}=10^{-12}$ by setting the target $\tau=\|A\|_e$ and $0$ for IPJDSVD\_HYBRID and the Sigma as `L' and `S' for PRIMME\_SVDS, respectively. \cref{table3} reports the results.
-For the largest singular triplets, we also report the results obtained by the implicitly restarted LBD algorithm (IRLBD) \cite{jia2010refined} with the same parameters.
-For the smallest singular triplets, we also report the results computed by PRIMME\_SVDS with the block Jacobi preconditioners (PRIMME\_SVDS\_J) with block size $10$ and $100$ for the first six and last two matrices, respectively.

-When computing the largest singular triplets, IPJDSVD\_HYBRID and PRIMME\\ \_SVDS consumed comparable MVs and even runtime for all the matrices but ``plddb", and IRLBD outperformed them for five of the eight matrices by using significantly fewer MVs and less CPU time.
-For ``plddb", ``atmosmodl" and ``cage15'', the former two algorithms were substantially superior to IRLBD.
-We notice that IRLBD consumed much more MVs than PRIMME\_SVDS for ``plddb'' and ``atmosmodl'', and IPJDSVD\_HYBRID did similarly for ``plddb''.
-This is because some of the desired largest singular values are multiple, causing that IRLBD and IPJDSVD\_HYBRID perform poorly while PRIMME\_SVDS with block size bigger than or equal to the maximum multiplicity is able to compute multiple singular values.
+Notice that MVs dominates the overall efficiency of each algorithm.
+Our JDSVD-V\_HYBRID and IRLBD were written in {\sc Matlab} language and PRIMME\_SVDS was optimally programmed in C language, the latter thus should be faster than JDSVD-V\_HYBRID and IRLBD in terms of CPU time when comparable MVs are used. \end{exper}